 ● Endoscopic carpal tunnel surgery

-Every year, more than 350.000 patients from the USA alone opt for this type of surgery.
+Over 350.000 patients in a year, only from the USA prefer this of surgery.

 Local or General anesthetic